lvgl/docs_old/overview/file-system.md

 ```

-Any of the callbacks can be `NULL` to indicate that that operation is not supported.
+Any of the callbacks can be `NULL` to indicate that operation is not supported.

 As an example of how the callbacks are used, if you use `lv_fs_open(&file, "S:/folder/file.txt", LV_FS_MODE_WR)`, LVGL: